morhendos/tenis-del-parque/docs/MATCH_MANAGEMENT_GUIDE.md

 - ✅ System tracks which players have had byes
 - ✅ ELO differences are considered in pairings
 - ✅ All core match management features are functional
-- 🔄 Next: Implement user authentication system
+- 🔄 User authentication system started with JWT
+- 🔄 Player login/logout endpoints working
+- 📅 Need to complete password reset and email verification

 ## 🧪 Testing Checklist